yoojs/kilsar-django/README.md

 # Kilsar Django REST API

-A Django REST API project for task management with environment-specific configurations and containerized deployment.
+A Django REST API project for TODO list with environment-specific configurations and containerized deployment.

 ## Features
 - Todo List Management with Priority Ordering